hongminy/Take-Him-Out/docs/status.md

 <!-- blank line -->

 ## What did we do?
+Our project is around a Minecraft fireball battle game that we developed.
+We really dig deep into configuring this dodgeball battle inside Minecraft including setting projectile entity configuration, command blocks, and Minecraft in-game logic.
+The arena is a 20 x 20 stone field with walls and each agent has an unlimited supply of fireballs.
+The rule of the game is very simple, there are two players inside the arena.
+Whoever defeats the opponent using Fireball will win the game.
 We made two of the maps that would be our future arena to train our AI.
 We wrote a basic agent that work as the parent class of other more complicated agents.
 We made a random agent that pick eligible acts randomly.
 We modified the game logistics to make throwing a fireball possible.

 ## What is next?